sushanthj/assignments_F22/CV_A/Assignment_5/Observations.md

 1. The squeezenet gave higher accuracy but somehow took more number of epochs to train even though it was technically just fine-tuned
-2. The learning rate was also quite high (should reduce to 0.5e-3 I think)
+2. The learning rate was also quite high (should reduce to 0.5e-3 I think),     still final acc = 100%

+3. squeezenet on 6.2 = 100%
+4. sush_net on 6.2 = 28%